Alcohol Overdose Symptoms, Prevention & Treatment Guide

 - Do Not Drink On An Empty Stomach.
 This will only slightly reduce the risk, but drinking on an empty stomach increases the rate at which alcohol is metabolized, leading to more rapid and intense intoxication.

 - Set A Safe Limit, And Stick To It: Before you even have 1 drink, pick a limit that is safe for you and let the people around you know how many drinks you are prepared to have.

 If someone has suffered an alcohol overdose and survived unharmed, it may only be a matter of time before this occurs again unless they get help.
 Experiencing one alcohol overdose may be a sign that someone has a problem controlling the amount they drink.
 It is highly recommended to seek help before dangerous or even deadly complications arise.
 The most effective way to address this potential problem is to enter a detox center and to follow this up with an inpatient rehab program.

-Here are some additional resources to help promote awareness for alcohol overdoses.
+Here are some additional resources to help promote awareness of alcohol overdoses.
 The more information someone has, the better prepared they will be to help someone if and when they encounter an alcohol overdose.